 VE Teaching Leave conditions –

-10 days Granted Upfront – entitlement is granted upfront on anniversary and expires if not used within the anniversary year (eg. no balance is accumulated year on year)
+10 days Granted Upfront – entitlement is granted on 1 January each year and will expire at the end of the calendar year.
+Pro-rata entitlement will be granted on hire

 VE Teaching Leave absences are expected to be used for the Christmas closedown period.
 For RMIT employees who are setup with a holiday calendar which considers the 3 Christmas Shutdown days as a Public Holiday, these days should still reduce from the VE Teaching Leave quota.

-The VE Teaching Leave quota is applicable to all RMIT VE and RMIT Training VE employees, therefore all of the below identified exceptions will be excluded as they are not included in Employee Subgroup ‘QC – Vocational Education’ or ‘QD – RT Vocational Ed’ –
+The VE Teaching Leave quota is applicable to only RMIT and RMIT Online VE employees, therefore all of the below identified exceptions will be excluded as they are not included in Employee Subgroup ‘QC – Vocational Education’ –

 Senior Executive staff